voidReq/notes/README.md

-The GitHub repository for the notes can be viewed here https://github.com/voidReq/notes
+The GitHub repository for the notes can be viewed here: https://github.com/voidReq/notes

 The notes can be viewed here: